-Torry Gannon is the Programs Manager at Environmental 360.
+Torry Gannon is the Vice President of Internal Programs at Environmental 360.
 He has been with the company servicing industrial clients since 2012.
 After graduating from Bradley University in 2008, he began his career with the Missouri Department of Natural Resources in their Air Pollution Control Program out of the St. Louis office.
 He gained a valuable knowledge base in air pollution and ozone attainment regulations.

 Today, Mr. Gannon continues to assist in expanding the EH&S services provided by Environmental 360 by developing our team internally as the Programs Manager.
 Mr. Gannon’s ever expanding LDAR and SPCC knowledge base continues to improve the services we provide by first improving our team.
 He provides continual training of the regulations and best management practices and also audits our team on-site to ensure continuity across the company.

 Mr. Gannon was born and raised in rural Illinois.
 After living in Louisiana for 7 years, Torry married and moved to Missouri.
-He and his wife enjoy spending as much of their free time as they can in the outdoors and visiting with family and friends.
+He, his wife and their dog enjoy spending as much of their free time as they can in the outdoors and visiting with family and friends.